Stainless Steel 316 Verification Kit

 - A color spot result appears in less than a minute.
 It's that easy!

-Excellent industrial quality control and inspection tool.
+The Spotter 316 is an excellent industrial quality control and inspection tool.

 - Portable - Uses the famous Koslow Electro-Spot Method

-- Non-destructive test
+- Non-destructive test method

 - Includes stainless steel 316 standard for daily qualification